- Regulatory, Healthcare Litigation

 What Chris can do for you

-Chris became the firm’s Senior Partner in January 2018.
-He first qualified as a dental surgeon, and practised dentistry in the UK and overseas for ten years before training as a solicitor.
-Chris became a partner at Hempsons in 1996 specialising in regulatory law.
+Chris first qualified as a dental surgeon, and practised dentistry in the UK and overseas for ten years before training as a solicitor.
+Chris became a partner at Hempsons in 1996 specialising in all aspects of dental and regulatory law and heads Hempsons’ National Dental Team and the firm’s Regulatory and Crime Team.

-Chris has been President of the Dental Law & Ethics Forum since 2001 and an elected member of the ARDL committee from 2015-2018.
+Chris has been President of the Dental Law & Ethics Forum since 2001, and was an elected member of the ARDL committee from 2015-2018.

 Main areas of expertise